MichaelSParkin3/automated-directory-organizer/README.md

 - **Archives:** `.zip`, `.rar`, `.tar`, `.gz`, `.7z`
 - **Code:** `.py`, `.js`, `.java`, `.c`, `.cpp`, `.html`, `.css`
 - **Other:** Any other file types not listed above.

+## Testing

+This project uses `pytest` for testing.
+To run the tests, follow these steps:

+1. Make sure you have `pytest` installed:
+    ```bash
+    pip install pytest
+    ```
+2. Navigate to the project's root directory and run `pytest`:
+    ```bash
+    pytest
+    ```
+The tests will verify the script's core functionalities, including correct file mapping, handling of duplicate filenames, and ignoring target directories.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.